degenwithheart/DegenHF-The-Next-Gen-Authentication-Encryption-Framework/README.md

 # 🔐 DegenHF
-### *Next-Gen Authentication & Encryption Framework*
+### *Next-Gen Authentication Framework*

-> **Beyond Hashing — Cryptography Evolved for the Degen Age.**
+> **Blockchain-Grade Security for Traditional Apps — Without the Blockchain.**

-DegenHF (short for **Degen Hash Framework**) is a modular, elliptic curve–driven security framework designed to unify authentication, hashing, tokenization, and encryption across modern languages and frameworks.
+DegenHF (short for **Degen Hash Framework**) is a modular, elliptic curve–driven authentication framework designed to bring enterprise-level security to modern web applications.

 It’s inspired by bcrypt’s simplicity, JWT’s portability, and ECC’s cryptographic strength — all reimagined for a new generation of applications.